-- TOEFL - BYU is currently accepting the TOEFL iBT (testing center, Home Edition, and Paper Edition).
+- TOEFL - BYU currently accepts the TOEFL iBT (testing center, Home Edition, and Paper Edition).
 BYU only accepts TOEFL iBT scores from a single test date, not MyBest scores.
-BYU does not accept TOEFL Essentials to fulfill the English Proficiency requirement.
+BYU does not accept TOEFL Essentials.

-- IELTS - BYU is currently accepting IELTS Academic and IELTS Online.
+- IELTS - BYU currently accepts IELTS Academic and IELTS Online.
 BYU does not accept IELTS Indicator.

-- Pearson Test of English (PTE) - BYU accepts PTE Academic and PTE Academic Online.
+- Pearson Test of English (PTE) - BYU currently accepts PTE Academic and PTE Academic Online.

-- Cambridge Assessment English - BYU Accepts C1 Advanced and C2 Proficiency exams.
+- Cambridge Assessment English - BYU currently accepts B2 First, C1 Advanced (CAE), and C2 Proficiency (CPE) exams.
 These results do not expire.